rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

-% Why Don't You Use virtualenvwrapper?
+Title: Why Don't You Use virtualenvwrapper?
-%
+Date: 2010-09-09 04:15
-%
+Author: Randall Degges

-# Why Don't You Use virtualenvwrapper?
+Tags: programming, python

 If you’re a python programmer, you’ve most likely heard of [virtualenv][].
 If you haven’t, then you need to check it out.